software-assignments-fall2021/git-workflow-practice-mic313/README.md

 those same students in their company after graduation.
 It's a great way to not only correct some of the disparities in the tech industry, but also include better diversity of thought in the company itself.

+## Comments

+### Andy Huang

+I'm surprised that the selection consists of college seniors, as opposed to high school seniors or college freshmen.
+I like the initiative though.